 Solution: Conducted operational due diligence and post acquisition assessment.
 Reduced inventory, realized cost savings, built a lean management system, re-energized the culture, and enabled the company to make changes rapidly and laid the groundwork for future gains.

 After the acquisition was final, the transformation began.
 To build a world-class management team, the private-equity firm brought in a new CEO from a much larger corporation.
 He hired new marketing, sales, legal and operations leaders.
 They ultimately replaced or created new positions for over half of the executives and senior managers.
 During the first 18 months the company also made two complementary acquisitions, one for $40 million and the other for $150 million.

-To capture the targeted cost savings and inventory reductions, work on the operations side began with an initial assessment formulated by the management team with TBM’s guidance.
+To capture the targeted cost savings and inventory reductions, work on the operations side began with an initial assessment.
 It included a thorough analysis of sales, costs and inventory.
 For example, when the team looked closely at inventory, then valued at $37.3 million, they found that 22 percent was actually unusable and several quality assurance holds hold items were over a year old.

 Value Creation Timeline

 Coming out of the assessment, management’s high-level objectives were to improve labor productivity by 25-35%, double raw material inventory turns, improve finished goods turns, and revamp the quality system to eliminate the need for 100% inspection of incoming material.

 “On the soft side, they also wanted to establish internal operational improvement capabilities by introducing a continuous improvement management system and developing a lean program leader,” adds Hoover.
 “I don’t think anyone fully realized, after the tools and mindset had been fully introduced, how much pent-up creativity would be released among the employees.”